FelipeZerokun/100-days-python/Day_08_Caesar Cypher/Readme.md

 # 100 Days of Python
-## Project 8: Ceaser cypher
+## Project 8: Ceaser cipher

-A Ceaser Cypher is a cypher method that takes each word from a phrase and shifts them with another letter placed a number of spaces down the alphabet.
+A Ceaser Cipher is a cipher method that takes each word from a phrase and shifts them with another letter placed a number of spaces down the alphabet.
-This project lets the user encypth or decrypt a phrase given by the same user.
+This project lets the user encrypth or decrypt a phrase given by the same user.

-There should be two modes for the cypther.
+There should be two modes for the cipher.
 Encode and Decode modes.
-The encode mode will be used to cypher a clear message by shifting the letters to the right position in the alphabet.
+The encode mode will be used to cipher a clear message by shifting the letters to the right position in the alphabet.
 The Decode mode should take a encrypted message and turn it normal by shifting the letters to the left position in the alphabet.

 For this, the first thing the code must have is a list with all the letters of the alphabet in perfect order.
 English alphabet has 26 letters.